electron-userland/electron-builder/docs/Publishing Artifacts.md

 Travis and AppVeyor support publishing artifacts.
 But it requires additional configuration for each CI (since AppVeyor can build only Windows and Travis only macOS / Linux).

-`electron-builder` allows you to just add `GH_TOKEN` environment variable and that's all.
+`electron-builder` allows you to just set `GH_TOKEN` environment variable and that's all.

 Currently, [GitHub Releases](https://help.github.com/articles/about-releases/), [Amazon S3](https://aws.amazon.com/s3/) and [Bintray](https://bintray.com) are supported.